 “Cooking doesn’t get tougher than this”.
 MasterChef’s famous catchphrase encapsulates perfectly why we’re all glued to our screens every time a new series of the cooking contest is on air.
 Now in its tenth series, the competition on this year’s MasterChef is fiercer than ever, and the challenges even more terrifying.
 So, what does it take to hold your nerve and make it all the way through to the finals?
 Is it possible to plan a winning strategy?
 We put the question to three successful previous MasterChef contestants to find out.
 Take note: if you’ve ever fancied yourself as a future contender, you’d be wise to follow their advice.

 Our panel of experts

-Tim Anderson – American-born, Japanese-influenced winner of MasterChef 2011.
-Soon to be author of the Nanban cookbook (out September).
+Tim Anderson – American-born, Japanese-influenced winner of MasterChef 2011 and author of Nanban.